-Whether you’ve been operating a band saw for years or you just bought a table top saw to tinker with in your garage, you may still be asking yourself, “What type of blade should I get?”
+Whether you’ve been operating a band saw for years or you just bought a table top saw to tinker with in your garage with the help of the guys from garage door repair eldridge view to fix it, but you may still be asking yourself, “What type of blade should I get?”
 The type of band saw blade you should purchase depends on the material you plan to cut.

 Bi-Metal Saw Blades:

 Bi-metal band saw blades cover the broadest range of sawing applications.
 95% of companies and individuals cutting the following materials should use a bi-metal band saw blade: carbon steel, tool steel, structural steel, stainless steel, pipes/tubing, die steel, angles, flat stock and mixed metal applications.

 There are two different types of carbon steel blades– Carbon Flexback and Carbon Hardback.
 Both Carbon Flexback and Carbon Hardback will cut the following: mild steels, copper, wood, plastic, cast iron, cork, brass, lead, furniture, resawing projects, bronze, zinc, fiberglass, and non ferrous metals.
 The difference in the blades is right there in the names.
 In Carbon Hardback blades, both the teeth and the backer of the blade have been heat treated, providing stronger beam strength.
 Only the teeth are heat treated on Carbon Flexback blades to allow for a flexible backer suitable for contour cutting.

 Carbide band saw blades are your solution to cut through materials bi-metal and carbon steel blades just won’t cut.
 Carbide band saw blades provide high wear resistance and toughness when cutting a variety of applications such as: case hardened steels, spring steels, high speed steels, nickel based alloys, case hardened steels, composite graphite, high nickel alloys, titanium, inconnel, and other exotic metals.